Kyle Lukaszek

 Summary

-I'm Kyle and my primary interests are machine learning, deep learning, graphics, and math.
+Hi!
+I'm Kyle and my primary interests are machine learning, graphics, and math.

-I'm currently working towards my M.Sc. in Computer Science at the University of Guelph, researching efficient and explainable learning methods for high-dimensional inverse problems such as spectral reconstruction, as well as how to better model human vision for HCI research.
+I'm currently working towards my M.Sc. in Computer Science at the University of Guelph, researching efficient and explainable self-supervised methods for human vision synthesis through machine learning, as well as how to better model human vision for HCI research.

-I have completed my M.Sc. coursework and am now actively seeking interesting research internship opportunities in Machine Learning, Graphics, Modelling, or Optimization.
+I have completed my M.Sc. coursework and am now in the process of writing my thesis.
+I am also actively seeking research internship opportunities in Machine Learning, Graphics, Modelling, or Optimization.

-Please feel free to check out my personal projects and work!
+Please feel free to check out my projects and writings!

 hover / tap for a surprise